ARMmbed/mbed-littlefs/DESIGN.md

 popcount(x) = the number of bits that are 1 in x

 It's a bit bewildering that these two seemingly unrelated bitwise instructions are related by this property.
-But if we start to dissect this equation we can see that it does hold.
-As n approaches infinity, we do end up with an average overhead of 2 pointers as we find earlier.
+But if we start to dissect this equation, we can see that it does hold.
+As n approaches infinity, we do end up with an average overhead of 2 pointers as we found earlier.
 And popcount seems to handle the error from this average as it accumulates in the CTZ skip-list.

 Now we can substitute into the original equation to get a trivial equation